Akinava/bData/doc/specification.md

 - data type

-the type of data is located in bit 7, 6, 5
+the type of data is located in type byte in bit 7, 6, 5

 ```python
 >>> bdata.pack(0).encode('hex')